benmiller314/cdm2020spring/plans/lesson-17.md

 <details>
 <summary>Beware of scope creep</summary>

-<p>Remember that you only have a couple more weeks on this project.
+<p>Bear in mind that you only have a couple more weeks on this project.
 If you've just given yourself an ambitious agenda, think about "minimum deliverable product" and "stretch goals."
 You have version control; you can iterate.
 In other words: you can always come back and add <em>more</em>, but it's good to start with what's really at the <em>core</em> of your website idea.</p>

 </details>

 <details>
 <summary>Use the structure to guide appearance, not vice-versa</summary>
-<p>This one's related to the first, but applies when you're starting to think about appearances.
-Remember: visuals are volatile; structure should be steady.
-It can be very tempting to just accept your browser's default styles as a given, e.g. to jump from a large <code>&lt;h1&gt;</code> page title to an <code>&lt;h5&gt;</code> subtitle because it "looks about right."
+<p>This one's related to the first, but applies when you're starting to think about appearances. <em>Visuals are volatile; structure should be steady.</em> It can be very tempting to just accept your browser's default styles as a given, e.g. to jump from a large <code>&lt;h1&gt;</code> page title to an <code>&lt;h5&gt;</code> subtitle because it "looks about right."
 But this would mis-represent the actual structure of the document – and would seriously confuse screen-reader software trying to summarize the page for a blind visitor.
 Instead, take note of the CSS rules defining that <code>&lt;h5&gt;</code>, and apply them to <code>&lt;h2&gt;</code> in your stylesheet.</p>
 </details>

 <details>